Bernard Okoe-Boye: Health sector

-Okoe-Boye had his house job at the Ghana Health Service from 2009 to 2012 at the Central Regional Hospital, Department of Surgery, Pediatrics and Obstetrics and Gynecology, Cape Coast from 2009 to 2011 and then at the Department of Internal Medicine, Tema General Hospital.
+Okoe-Boye had his house job at the Ghana Health Service from 2009 to 2012 at the Central Regional Hospital, Department of Surgery, Pediatrics and Obstetrics and Gynecology, Cape Coast, from 2009 to 2011, and then at the Department of Internal Medicine, Tema General Hospital.
 He then continued as a medical officer in the same institution for four years where he worked at Kibi Government Hospital, Department of Obstetrics and Gynecology and the La General Hospital.
 Prior to his entry into parliament, Oko-Boye was a medical officer at the LekMA Hospital in Accra.

 Politics

 Okoe-Boye was elected MP for Ledzokuku Constituency in the Greater Accra Region on 7 December 2016 was sworn in on 7 January 2017.
 He is a member of the Health and Government Assurances Committees of Parliament.

 On 4 April 2020, Okoe-Boye was nominated by President Akufo-Addo to serve as a deputy health minister and was subsequently sworn in on 21 April 2020.
-He however lost the Ledzokuku parliamentary seat in the 2020 Ghanaian general election to Benjamin Ayiku Narteh of the NDC.
+He however lost the Ledzokuku parliamentary seat in the 2020 Ghanaian general election to Benjamin Narteh Ayiku of the NDC.